THERAPEUTIC HORSEBACK RIDING

 - Classes are conducted by trained instructors assisted by volunteers.
 A minimum of three volunteers initially work with each rider.

 - Classes are held April through November on Monday, Tuesday, and Wednesday.
-Nominal fees are charged for classes.

 Interested in joining the program?
 Contact us for more information.